jmsech/Study-Buddy/README.md

 login-page.js: Displays the login page and the form in which the user inputs their user info.

-signup-page.js: Displays the sign up page and the form that users use to sign up for a StudyBuddy account
+signup-page.js: Displays the sign up page and the form that users use to sign up for a StudyBuddy account.

+profile-page.js: Displays the user's profile page.

-RecComponent.js: Displays and handles the buttons and forms the user uses to get a recommendation.
+RecComponent.js: Displays and handles the buttons and forms the user uses to get a time recommendation.

+BuddyRecComponents.js: Displays and handles the buttons and forms the user uses to get a buddy recommendation.

-CalendarComponent.js: Displays and handles the buttons and forms that the user uses to create and delete events.
+CalendarComponents.js: Displays and handles the buttons and forms that the user uses to create and delete events.

+HeaderComponents.js: Displays and handles the buttons on the site header (both home page and profile page).

+ProfileComponents.js: Displays and handles everything on the user's profile page: friends, courses, and personal info.

+AddCourseComponents.js: Displays and handles the buttons and cards displaying the users courses on their profile.

 UserComponent.js: Renders the relevant information for the user.